Friend-LGA/LGSideMenuController/README.md

 sideMenuController.rightViewWidth = 100.0
 ```

-To show/hide side views just use any of this and similar methods:
+To show/hide side views just use any of these and similar methods:

 ```swift
 // ===== LEFT =====